 It is obligatory at this stage that I talk about the future.
 I don’t know what to say, I want to see a sequel with Luthor and Deathstroke, but I also want that flashback scene to mean something.
 Who knows if any of that will ever happen now.
 I know there are so many problems I am forgetting, but I wanted this to be a review that reflected the film, something I don’t really have any feeling too anymore – which is sad.

 It is what it is, they dug their own grave and there was no way to get out, an OK film, a 6.5 out of 10 or a C+

 P.S, this was my original synopsis but I didn’t want to just say the film sucked, so I cut it.

 Finally, the redemption of the DCEU has arrived, Justice League is the 2017 film that follows up the only DCEU hit Wonder Woman.
-Batfleck is back, and this time he needs to make a team to save the world from three boxes which have been save for thousands of years, but now they aren’t.
+Batfleck is back, and this time he needs to make a team to save the world from three boxes which have been safe for thousands of years, but now they aren’t.
 Steppenwolf is the villain, and he is (as expected) CGI filled, the only way to stop him is to form a team from videos Batman saw in an email attachment.
-Wonder Woman is back but doesn’t do much, Batman just sucks, Cyborg is there for reasons, Aquaman feels like he is being saved for his solo film and the Flash feels like he is from another movie.
-Even though the team have “assembled”, they are still rendered useless, as they are battered so they need Superman (who everyone loves now), to come back to life and basically just do this all my himself and make it a film that should be called “Superman with friends”.
+Wonder Woman is back but doesn’t do much, Batman just sucks, Cyborg is there for reasons, Aquaman feels like he is being saved for his solo film and the Flash feels like he is from another film.
+Even though the team have “assembled”, they are still rendered useless as they are battered, so they need Superman (who everyone loves now), to come back to life and basically just do this all by himself and make it a film that should be called “Superman with friends”.